Silvio Baldini: Later years

 On 20 September 2022, Baldini returned to management as the new head coach of Serie B club Perugia, replacing Fabrizio Castori.
 On 16 October 2022, following a 1–2 home loss against Südtirol, the third consecutive in all games in charge, Baldini announced his resignation with immediate effect.
 On 20 February 2024, Baldini agreed to join Serie C club Crotone as their new head coach until the end of the season.
 He resigned just a month later, on 21 March, after suffering four defeats in his five games in charge of Crotone.

 In July 2024, Baldini was hired as the new head coach of Serie C club Pescara.
 After guiding Pescara to fourth place in the league, Baldini eventually led the club to win the promotion playoff tournament, bringing them back to Serie B after four years; this was the second playoff tournament win for Baldini.
 A few days later, Baldini announced his resignations from the post, citing family reasons.
 On 17 July 2025, Baldini was unveiled as the new head coach of the Italy U21, with Andrea Barzagli as his assistant.

+On 10 April 2026, a week after Italy senior team failed to qualify for the 2026 FIFA World Cup and coach Gennaro Gattuso’s resignation, Baldini was named caretaker manager for Italy’s June friendlies.
+As a statement on the state of youth development in Italy, he announced that he intended to only call up U21-players for his first matches.
+The following call-up consisted of a single player above the age of 22, namely goalkeeper Gianluigi Donnarumma.
+The decision was later criticized by Italy's opponents, Greece.